islamhaqq/Angular-RESTful-Service/README.md

 * Deployed to Firebase using Firebase CLI
 * Deployed to GitHub pages using Angular CLI

+**Note:** jsontest.com doesn't have SSL, so GET and POST requests don't work with the app hosted in GitHub Pages or Firebase.
+You have to locally host the app using Angular CLI's `ng serve`

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

 ## Development server